Welcome to the website of the book Practice These Principles.

 We hope that you will find the book and the site useful in your journey of recovery.
 This is a work in progress.
 We would like to make Practice These Principles a better tool for doing just what the title proposes.
 Your sharing and suggestions are welcome.

-Visit Ray’s Recovery Library and read his Blog in Goodreads
+Looking for a helpful read?
+Visit Ray’s Recovery Library in Goodreads